Derived equivalent conjugate K3 surfaces: Introduction

 The basic idea of the proof is to find a curve $C$ in the moduli space of K3 surfaces over $\overline{\IQ}$ which is invariant under a so called Mukai involution, which is a map sending a K3 surface $X$ to a certain moduli space M$_X(v)$ of stable sheaves on $X$.
 The induced automorphism of the function field $K(C)$ will allow us to produce two non-isomorphic derived equivalent K3 surfaces over $\IC$.
 Since this automorphism of $K(C)$ extends to an automorphism of $\IC$ these two K3 surfaces will also be conjugate.
 The note is organized as follows: First, we consider moduli spaces of K3 surfaces over $\overline{\IQ}$.
 Then we define Mukai involutions on these moduli spaces and study their fixed point locus in a special case.
 This information enables us to construct the above mentioned curve.
+We also show how this result can be used to produce higher-dimensional examples involving Hilbert schemes of points on K3 surfaces.
 In the last section it is shown that a similar construction method works, and a similar result holds, for abelian surfaces.
 A small appendix provides an alternative proof of one of the results in section 3.

-{\bf Acknowledgements.} This paper is a part of my Ph.D. thesis supervised by Daniel Huybrechts whom I would like to thank for a lot of fruitful discussions.
+{\bf Acknowledgements.} This paper is a part of my PhD thesis \cite{Sosna} supervised by Daniel Huybrechts whom I would like to thank for a lot of fruitful discussions.
+I am also thankful to the referee for valuable suggestions.
 Further I would like to thank Heinrich Hartmann for suggesting the proof of Lemma 6.3.